Course Title: Support independence and wellbeing

-In this unit you will acquire the skills and knowledge necesary to provide individualised services in ways that support clients/ residents independence, as well as their physical and emotional wellbeing.
+In this unit you will acquire the skills and knowledge required to provide individualised services in ways that support independence, as well as, physical and emotional wellbeing.

-This unit will apply in a range of community services contexts when providing frontline support services within the context of an established individualised plan.
+This unit applies to workers in a range of community services contexts who provide frontline support services within the context of an established individualised plan.

 National Codes, Titles, Elements and Performance Criteria

 1.1 Recognise and respect the person's social, cultural and spiritual differences 1.2 Avoid imposing own values and attitudes on others and support the person to express their own identity and preferences 1.3 Consider the person's individual needs, stage of life, development and strengths when engaging in support activities 1.4 Recognise, respect and accommodate the person's expressions of identity and sexuality as appropriate in the context of their age or stage of life 1.5 Promote and facilitate opportunities for participation in activities that reflect the person's individual physical, social, cultural and spiritual needs

 2. Promote independence